C2SP/C2SP/tlog-cosignature.md

 # Transparency Log Cosignatures

-A cosignature is a statement by a transparency log [witness][] that it ensured the consistency of a [checkpoint][].
+A cosignature is a statement by a transparency log [witness][] that it verified the consistency of a [checkpoint][].
 Log clients can verify a quorum of cosignatures to prevent split-view attacks before trusting an inclusion proof.